webplatform/docs/concepts/accessibility/accessibility_basics/index.md

 ==What is Accessibility?==

 Look around.
 Hopefully you will see some other people; if you don’t, why not take a quick walk?
 You’d probably enjoy it and it would do you good.
 None of the people you will see around you are the same—some have brown hair, some don’t.
 Some have blue eyes, some don’t.
 Some wear glasses, some don’t.
 None of us are completely alike.
-Some differences like hair or eye colour are cosmetic—they don’t significantly affect the way we live our lives.
+Some differences like hair or eye color are cosmetic; they don’t significantly affect the way we live our lives.
 Some differences, like wearing glasses, do.
 Accessibility is a simple thing, a philosophy, although in some countries it is also part of the law.

 <blockquote> Accessibility is treating everyone, no matter what their ability, the same. </blockquote>

-I realise that this statement is open to interpretation.
+I realize that this statement is open to interpretation.
 Most discussions of ''accessibility'' first talk about ''disability''.
 This implies that people with a disability deserve special treatment.
 This isn’t what accessibility is about—it’s actually a symptom of the way people have traditionally built buildings, web sites, and pretty much everything else in fact.

 When you build things with the assumption that everyone is the same as you, then they will always be wrong for some other people.
 People assume accessibility is about helping people with disabilities because retrofitted accessibility is very obvious in our societies.
 For example, a lot of buildings that started life with only steps have suddenly sprouted cheap ugly ramps.
 However, accessibility has long been a feature of military design.
 Why? because it is often critical for survival—at high g-forces jet fighter pilots can’t do the same things they can do on the ground.
 If aircraft designers didn’t take the needs of pilots in both high and low gravity environments into account then there would be a lot more plane crashes.